Casper's Scare School (video game)

-Casper's Scare School (Casper's Scare School: Classroom Capers for the Nintendo DS version) is an adventure video game developed by Data Design Interactive for the PlayStation 2 and Nikitova Games for the Nintendo DS.
+Casper's Scare School (Casper's Scare School: Classroom Capers for the Nintendo DS version) is an adventure video game developed by Data Design Interactive for the PlayStation 2 and Nikitova Games for the Nintendo DS and was based on the 2006 film of the same name.
 The game was released in Europe in 2008 and in North America in 2010.
 It reuses similar assets to its 2006 predecessor, Casper and the Ghostly Trio, which was only released in Europe.
 A sequel titled Casper's Scare School: Spooky Sports Day was released for the Nintendo DS and Wii in Europe in 2009 and North America in 2010.

 Plot

 The plot involves Casper the Friendly Ghost, who having been sent to "Scare School" by his three uncles, must thwart plots by the school bully Thatch the vampire's plan to turn all the characters to stone, stop Casper helping his classmates or stealing all the glory in the school sports day.

 Gameplay

 PlayStation 2

 The PlayStation 2 version is a 3D adventure game with elements of a platformer and a racing game.
 In the first level, Casper's suitcase has bust open throwing its contents around his mansion, so he has 400 seconds to find the 30 items before the school bus leaves to take him to Scare School.
 This layout of this level is reused from the Great Hall level in the 2006 game Casper and the Ghostly Trio being from the same developer.
 The second level is similar to Crazy Taxi in which the player has 120 seconds to navigate the boat to collect six classmates around Deedstown.
 The next three levels are a series of three-lap races between Casper, his friends Ra, Mantha, Mickey, and Monaco along with the school bully Thatch.
 The first race is around the school grounds, the second through the school corridors as well as the grounds and the third in the gym with polls to jump over.
 In the final level Thatch has turned Casper's four friends, from the previous races, into stone.
 Casper must find each friend turning them back into themselves and get to his mansion before Thatch does.
 The game also features a multiplayer mode in which any of the six racing characters can be played in the lap races.
 The entire game can be finished in 22 minutes.